tsornwanee/icme-data-visualization/index.md

 ## About the Instructor
 ![Kaleigh Mentzer](/assets/img/kaleigh_mentzer_small.jpg){:style="max-width:30%;"}

-[Kaleigh Mentzer](https://klmentzer.github.io/) is a research engineer working on large-scale data problems for a stealth startup. earned her PhD in Computational and Mathematical Engineering from Stanford, advised by Irene Lo and Itai Ashlagi.
+[Kaleigh Mentzer](https://klmentzer.github.io/) is a research engineer working on large-scale data problems for a stealth startup.
+She earned her PhD in Computational and Mathematical Engineering from Stanford, advised by Irene Lo and Itai Ashlagi.
 Her research focuses on using algorithmic and optimization-based tools to improve equitable access to education and has informed educational policy decisions in San Francisco.

 ## Prerequisites
 This workshop is designed to be accessible to beginners with basic experience with Python, on the level of workshop SWS 02  (Introduction to Python).